 You’ll see that having a mustard seed is not so bad after all.

-Second, every gift you have has a responsibility with them.
+Second, every gift you have has a responsibility attached with them.
 With what you have, you have a choice to use them for your own good and for others.

 When that mustard seed of yours grow into a very large tree, then birds will come to take shelter and rest on its branches.
 Animals will benefit from the shade caused by its leaves (Matthew 13:32).
+This verse talked about the Kingdom of God.
+And you, being part of it, inherit this responsibility.

 You see, God did not intend for you to have that mustard seed only for you to be blessed, but also for you to be a blessing to others.
 Be a reason for someone to thank God for something.
 And that, I guess, is the best way to handle your blessings!

 Take that mindset of being less away.
-God trusted you with something, well, a lot of things really (you just have to realize them!), so make the best out of each of them.
+God entrusted you with something, well, a lot of things really (you just have to realize them!), so make the best out of each of them.
 It’s not about what others have that you don’t, but it’s about how you choose to be a good steward with the things you have according to God’s will.

 Ultimately, your abundance in life is sure in Christ.
 You don’t have to worry of all the things that makes you think you are less.
 Christ made you able to live life to the fullest.
 Now it is your turn to make the best out of that opportunity.